tnfssc/IITH_CS4443_H12022/Documents/SRS v2.md

   1. Click `Customer manager` in the navigation bar.
   2. Click on `Add customer` button.
   3. Enter the following details of the customer: `First name`, `Last name`, `Email`, `Phone number`, `Address`, `City`, `State`, `Zip code`, `Country`.
+  4. Enter the guests' details of the customer: `Number of guests`, and for each guest, select `Age group` and enter `Full name`.
-  4. Click on `Save` button.
+  5. Click on `Save` button.
-  5. Toast message `Customer added successfully`.
+  6. Toast message `Customer added successfully`.
-  6. Redirect to newly created customer.
+  7. Redirect to newly created customer.
 - **Alternate Scenario:**
+  - Network failure.
+    - Show a network error message.
   - 4(a) Email already exists.
     - Toast message `Email already exists`.
   - 4(b) Phone number already exists.